A flash fiction story by Brian Robinson.

 Six weeks later

-“Hello Peter, I’m Joanne, James’s daughter.
-I found your name at the end of his address book.
-I’m afraid I’ve got some bad news.
+“Hello Peter?
+My name is Joanne Hunter.
+I’m James’s daughter.
+I’m sorry to bother you, but I found your name at the end of my dad’s address book.
+I’ve got some bad news.
 Unfortunately my dad has just died.
 I thought you’d like to know.”

 “Oh my God!
 I was with him only a few weeks ago and he looked absolutely fine.
-What happened?”
+What happened?
+I’m assuming this was unexpected?”